The song of the Lyrebird – Woorayil – GunaiKurnai Country

 I discovered it by chance.

-I was cruising around Gippsland, Victoria, Australia, on a hot summer day and I saw a mountain surrounded by a cloud of mist.
-I instantly felt the urge to drive into it and as I emerged from the mist I was greeted by an ancient rainforest, the Tarra Bulga National Park.
+I was cruising around Gippsland, Victoria, Australia, on a hot summer day when I saw a mountain surrounded by a cloud of mist.
+I instantly felt the urge to drive into it, and as I emerged from the mist, I was greeted by an ancient rainforest – the Tarra Bulga National Park.

-I heard the lyrebirds sing very loud as if they were reminding me of the song of the lyrebird to be learnt.
+I heard the lyrebirds sing very loudly, as if they were reminding me of the song of the lyrebird to be learned

 I wonder what attracts me so much to these temples of nature.
-There are not many people in the bush and if I see them they generally are quick walkers.
-I like to take my time and walk at a pace where I have time to see life grow.
+There are not many people in the bush, and if I do see them, they are generally quick walkers.
+I prefer to take my time and walk at a pace where I have the opportunity to observe life as it grows.

-I walk so slowly that even snakes end up being startled.
-But up until now, maybe because I walk slowly they don’t see me as a threat , but rather when I am close they slowly crawl away.
+I walk so slowly that even snakes are startled.
+But, perhaps because I walk slowly, they don’t see me as a threat.
+When I’m close, they tend to crawl away slowly.

-One day I climbed a small track in the Tarra Bulga National Park (joint managed by the GunaiKurnai people) and when I got to the top I felt the need to stop and drink some water.
-I looked down and there was a snake at my feet.
-I knew that death is only one step away but at the same time my thirst saved me from a possible deadly encounter.
+One day, I climbed a small track in the Tarra Bulga National Park (jointly managed by the GunaiKurnai people), and when I reached the top, I felt the need to stop and drink some water.
+I looked down, and there was a snake at my feet.
+I knew that danger was just one step away, but at the same time, my thirst saved me from a potentially deadly encounter.

-I believe in the magic of the bush and feel protected in it as long as I walk slowly and listen.
-If I am too tired I wait, it’s too hot I wait, if it is too windy I wait and generally the bush responds by welcoming me.
+I believe in the magic of the bush and feel protected within it as long as I walk slowly and listen.
+If I’m too tired, I wait.
+If it’s too hot, I wait.
+If it’s too windy, I wait.
+Generally, the bush responds by welcoming me.

-During covid lockdown in Melbourne I felt the urge to bring this refreshing land into peoples homes.
-So I applied for a Creative Victoria Arts Grant to perform live music from the Tarra Bulga National Park to bring a breath of fresh air into the homes and hearts of all those who were in solitude and needed to feel the refreshing life of nature.
+During the COVID lockdown in Melbourne, I felt the urge to bring the refreshing essence of this land into people’s homes.
+So, I applied for a Creative Victoria Arts Grant to perform live music from the Tarra Bulga National Park, aiming to infuse a breath of fresh air into the homes and hearts of those who were in solitude and yearning for the rejuvenating touch of nature

-As I had walked through its trails I knew there was more to understand than what I simply could see and felt the urge to ask the Custodians and owners of this land for guidance.
+As I had walked through its trails, I knew there was more to understand than what I could simply see, and I felt the urge to ask the Custodians and owners of this land for guidance.

-I called the Gunaikurnai Land and Waters Aboriginal Corporation and explained that I wanted to compose music that reflected the beauty of this land and live stream the performance from its bush into the homes of all those in lockdown.
+I called the Gunaikurnai Land and Waters Aboriginal Corporation and explained that I wanted to compose music that would reflect the beauty of this land and live-stream the performance from its bush into the homes of all those in lockdown.

-The Creative Arts Victoria grant now awarded me the recognition of essential worker and I was able to bypass the police barricades and leave the city as I had a job to do which in essence was to sit underneath a tree and play the guitar.
-I love this country.
+The Creative Arts Victoria grant awarded me the status of an essential worker, allowing me to bypass police barricades and leave the city, all for the unique job of sitting underneath a tree and playing the guitar.
+I cherish this land.

 I drove down to Lakes Entrance and met up with Uncle Wayne.
-We sat on the river bank for many hours talking about mother nature, music and the Aboriginal Lore.
+We sat on the riverbank for hours, discussing Mother Nature, music, and Aboriginal Lore.

-He felt that the best way to describe Tarra Bulga National park was to tell its creation story and I would compose music that would create a musical theme.
+Uncle Wayne believed that the best way to describe Tarra Bulga National Park was to recount its creation story, and I would compose music to create a musical theme.
 We decided to write a song for the Corroboree of the story.

-This first segment is what I hear and feel whenever the lyrebird sings in the bush .
-I can just imagine it many thousands of years ago waking up every morning and singing the song of the lyrebird to all the creatures of the bush.
+This first segment encapsulates what I hear and feel whenever the lyrebird sings in the bush.
+I can easily imagine it, many thousands of years ago, waking up every morning and singing the song of the lyrebird to all the creatures of the bush.

-Now due to the lock down conditions we were never able to perform the story and music together so I had to perform alone and my audience would have to be the Bush Spirits as they are they true listeners of the story.
+Due to the lockdown conditions, we were never able to perform the story and music together.
+So, I had to perform alone, with my audience being the Bush Spirits, the true listeners of the story.